evkx/evkx.github.io/content/models/mercedes/eqe/EQE_500_4MATIC/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 430 liters.
 With the rear seat down, it is 895 liters.
 On the roof, you can load up to 100kg.
-Max weight is 3095kg, and with the base weight of 2450 kg, you can max load 645 kg, including driver and passengers.
+The maxium weight of the car is 3095kg, and with the base weight of 2450 kg, you can max load 645 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 750, and on unbraked, it is 750kg.